 All boys must be registered for our Entrance Examinations by the deadline.

 For 11+ entry in 2022 (for boys born 1 September 2010 to 31 August 2011), the registration deadline will be 5 November 2021 for all applicants.

 Registration and payment of the non-refundable registration fee must be completed online.

-Candidates who perform well in these examinations will be in invited back to the School for an interview, usually in mid-February.
-The interview lasts around 20 minutes, and affords us an opportunity to get to know your son beyond his examination results.
+Shortlisted candidates will be invited back to the School in January 2022 to sit written papers in Verbal and Non Verbal Reasoning; they will also be invited for an interview, usually in late January 2022.
+The interview lasts around 20 minutes and affords us an opportunity to get to know your son beyond his examination results.
 It is also useful for him to be able to find out more about us.
 No specific preparation is required or expected for the interview.

 The offer of a place at the School is made on the evidence of the examination and interview, together with a confidential report from the Head of the candidate’s current school.
 An offer of a bursary is also dependent on satisfying the financial eligibility criteria.

 Scholarships are worth £250.
 Candidates who are awarded a Scholarship may also be eligible for a means tested bursary (up to the value of 100% of fees).

 Academic Scholarship candidates are selected based on their performance in the School’s entrance examinations.
 At interview, candidates will be expected to demonstrate that they are of high academic calibre and potential, but no specific preparation is required.
 Candidates who are awarded an Academic Scholarship are expected to maintain excellent academic standards throughout their school life.